- Search The Registry

 *Ferguson Jenkins was born on this date in 1942.
 He is a Black Canadian former professional baseball pitcher and coach.

-Ferguson Arthur "Fergie" Jenkins was born and raised in Chatham, Ontario, the only child of Delores Jackson and Ferguson Jenkins Sr. His father, a chef and chauffeur, was the son of immigrants from Barbados, while his mother was a descendant of American slaves who escaped through the Underground Railroad before settling in Southwestern Ontario.
+Ferguson Arthur "Fergie" Jenkins was born and raised in Chatham, Ontario, the only child of Delores Jackson and Ferguson Jenkins Sr. His father, a chef, and the chauffeur was the son of immigrants from Barbados, while his mother was a descendant of American slaves who escaped through the Underground Railroad before settling in Southwestern Ontario.
 Both of his parents were athletes too; his father was an amateur boxer and semi-professional baseball player for the Chatham Colored All-Stars.

 A talented athlete, Jenkins competed in track and field, ice hockey, and basketball in his school years, lettering five times.
 When he began playing bantam baseball in his teens, he started out as a first baseman.
 He honed his pitching skills by throwing pieces of coal from a local coal yard, aiming at either an open ice chute or the gaps of passing boxcars.
 He was also encouraged to continue working on his pitching by Gene Dziadura, a former shortstop in the Chicago Cubs minor league system, and a Philadelphia Phillies scout.
 Many training sessions involving the two followed, until Jenkins graduated from high school.
 He played Major League Baseball (MLB) for the Philadelphia Phillies, Chicago Cubs, Texas Rangers and Boston Red Sox (1965–1983).